abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     The distance matrix is **not** necessarily **symmetrical**.
 The next 21 lines represent the time windows (earliest, latest) for each node, one per line.
 The first node is the depot.

-    When then sum of service time is not 0, it is given in a comment on the last line:
+    When then sum of service times is not 0, it is given in a comment on the last line:

     ..  code-block:: text